-The roster review, as agreed as part of the Demand and Capacity Review, has been progressing well.
-The review is being supported by an external company, Working Time Solutions (WTS), who are experienced in these reviews across other ambulance services, other public sectors and industry.
-The work has progressed through a series of four working parties in each local area, attended by front line staff, managers, resource team and trade union partners.
+The roster review, as agreed as part of the Demand and Capacity Review, has now concluded.
+The review was supported by an external company, Working Time Solutions (WTS), who are experienced in these reviews across other ambulance services, other public sectors and industry.
+The work progressed through a series of four working parties in each local area, attended by front line staff, managers, resource team and trade union partners.
+Roll out of the new rosters commenced in September 2022.